The Best Soul Food Style Candied Sweet Potatoes

 Ingredients you’ll need:

 • Honey and light corn syrup: We use honey and Karo syrup as the base for the candied sauce.
-Can’t make a sauce with no liquid!
-Lol!
 I can’t tell you how many DMs I received from my subscribers asking which one they should use.
+“Why not both?”
+They each have a unique flavor, and combining them only adds more depth of flavor!

-• Butter: Butter makes everything taste better and I use a nice amount.
-It’s mainly used for flavor and to help give the candied sauce a nice consistency by loosening it.
+• Butter: Butter makes everything taste better, and I use a nice amount.
+It’s mainly used for flavor, to help loosen the candied sauce, and to give it a nice consistency.

 • Vanilla: Vanilla is such an important ingredient.
-It gives the candied sauce its amazing flavor.
-I dont know what the world would do without vanilla, it’s responsible for all the desserts we love being so good.
+It gives the candied sauce its fantastic flavor.
+I don’t know what the world would do without vanilla; it’s responsible for all the desserts we love being so good.

-• Brown sugar: I was raised up on brown sugar in candied sweet potatoes.
-It’s for sweetness obviously but it gives the candied sweet potatoes a hint of molasses flavor and gives the sauce its classic traditional light brown color.
+• Brown sugar: I was raised on brown sugar in candied sweet potatoes.
+It’s for sweetness, obviously, but it also gives the candied sweet potatoes a hint of molasses flavor and gives the sauce its classic, traditional light brown color.

-• Nutmeg: Now, I know a lot of people who don’t really care for Nutmeg.
-I only use a pinch because it’s strong and I don’t want it overpowering the other flavors.
+• Nutmeg: I know many people who don’t care for Nutmeg.
+I only use a pinch because it’s strong, and I don’t want it to overpower the other flavors.
 But it’s necessary and adds more flavor.

 • Salt: Salt just enhances the flavor so don’t freak out.
 I’ve told you guys this a lot of times.
-A little salt is always needed for sweet dishes like this to enhance the overall flavor.
+Sweet dishes like this always need some salt to enhance the overall flavor.
 Lol!

 Southern Candied Sweet Potatoes Recipe